Ptolemy2002/bingo-player/api/README.md

 ## Commands
 The following commands exist in the project:

-- `npm run uninstall` - Uninstalls all dependencies for the application
+- `pnpm uninstall` - Uninstalls all dependencies for the application
-- `npm run reinstall` - Uninstalls and then Reinstalls all dependencies for the application
+- `pnpm reinstall` - Uninstalls and then Reinstalls all dependencies for the application
-- `npm run build` - Builds the application
+- `pnpm build` - Builds the application